nardew/bci-simulator/README.md

 Calculation is performed based on the historical data provided in JSON format.
 The repository already contains a sample input file `input_data.json` which contains prices, market capitalizations and volumes of all cryptocurrencies since 01/01/2015 up to 01/11/2020 as published by `CoinGecko`.

 To summarize the results, given current and past cryptomarket conditions I do not see a benefit of investing into crypto indices <ins>at the moment</ins>.
 Unlike standard assets, crypto currencies are extremely correlated which defeats diversification.
 Furthermore, fat tail distribution implies that a few leading currencies drive performance of the index all the time.
 Based on several executions with various parameters you are always better off distributing initial funds into a few top currencies and sticking to them.
 More in the section with results.
 The index would be advantageous only in case of sudden uncorrelated crash of one of the top performers.
-If this is what you are trying to protect from, then index is right thing for you.
+If this is what you are trying to protect from, then index is the right thing for you.

 Disclaimer: I am by no means affiliated with bitpanda (though I have been their customer for a couple of years) and this project was developed for personal purposes.